Last updated on May 23rd, 2023

+This meal comes together easily, making it perfect for a busy weeknight meal.
 Even though the glaze calls for maple syrup, it is not overly sweet.
 In fact, the maple syrup does more to complement the smokiness of the chili powder.
-This meal comes together quickly and easily and would be perfect for a weeknight meal.

 - 2 teaspoons vegetable oil